 WELCOME TO THE YEAR 4 BLOG!
-This year is our time to …..SHINE!

-As a school we are revelling in this year being the children’s Time to Shine!
-As a result, we’ve decided to cast some light onto what life was like in the times of the Anglo-Saxons!
-In support of this, we will be reading the stories of The Snow Walker’s Son, Beowulf and The Iron Man in class and we will be using them to inspire our writing.
-We will be journeying back in time as we visit learn about these early settlers and the lives they led.
+What can we learn about life in the Dark Ages?As a class we are learning to ’Be the Light’ so, as a result, we’ve decided to cast some light onto what life was like in the times of the Anglo-Saxons!
+In support of this, we will be reading the stories of Beowulf and Roald Dahl’s The Witches to inspire our writing in English.
+We will be journeying back in time as we learn about these early settlers and the lives they led.
+We will also learn more about key people from this time, such as Alfred the Great.
 In Geography we will be using studying different types of settlements whilst learning more about how and why the Anglo Saxons chose to settle in the British Isles.